hiero-ledger/hiero-docs/tutorials/smart-contracts/deploy-a-contract-using-the-hedera-token-service.md

 #### Congratulations :tada:!
 You have learned how to deploy a contract using the Hedera Token Service and completed the following:

 * Created a smart contract that calls HTS transactions
-* Associated an HTS token by using the deployed contract
+* Associated an HTS token by using the SDK
-* Requested a transaction record for a nested transaction
+* Approved the token allowance so that the contract can transfer tokens
 * Transferred tokens using the deployed contract

 ## Code Check ✅